Hanseatic League: Rise of rival powers

 A major Hansa economic advantage was its control of the shipbuilding market, mainly in Lübeck and Danzig.
-The League sold ships throughout Europe.
+The league sold ships throughout Europe.

 The economic crises of the late 15th century did not spare the Hansa.
 Nevertheless, its eventual rivals emerged in the form of territorial states.
 New vehicles of credit were imported from Italy.

-When Flanders and Holland became part of the Duchy of Burgundy, Burgund Dutch and Prussian cities increasingly excluded Lübeck from their grain trade in the 15th and 16th century.
+When Flanders and Holland became part of the Duchy of Burgundy, Burgundian Dutch and Prussian cities increasingly excluded Lübeck from their grain trade in the 15th and 16th century.
 Burgund Dutch demand for Prussian and Livonian grain grew in the late 15th century.
 These trade interests differed from Wendish interests, threatening political unity, but also showed a trade where the Hanseatic system was impractical.
 Hollandish freight costs were much lower than the Hansa's, and the Hansa were excluded as middlemen.
 After naval wars between Burgundy and the Hanseatic fleets, Amsterdam gained the position of leading port for Polish and Baltic grain from the late 15th century onwards.

 Nuremberg in Franconia developed an overland route to sell formerly Hansa-monopolised products from Frankfurt via Nuremberg and Leipzig to Poland and Russia, trading Flemish cloth and French wine in exchange for grain and furs from the east.
 The Hansa profited from the Nuremberg trade by allowing Nurembergers to settle in Hanseatic towns, which the Franconians exploited by taking over trade with Sweden as well.
 The Nuremberger merchant Albrecht Moldenhauer was influential in developing the trade with Sweden and Norway, and his sons Wolf and Burghard Moldenhauer established themselves in Bergen and Stockholm, becoming leaders of the local Hanseatic activities.

-King Edward IV of England reconfirmed the league's privileges in the Treaty of Utrecht despite the latent hostility, in part thanks to the significant financial contribution the League made to the Yorkist side during the Wars of the Roses of 1455–1487.
+King Edward IV of England reconfirmed the league's privileges in the Treaty of Utrecht despite the latent hostility, in part thanks to the significant financial contribution the league made to the Yorkist side during the Wars of the Roses of 1455–1487.
 Tsar Ivan III of Russia closed the Hanseatic Kontor at Novgorod in 1494 and deported its merchants to Moscow, in an attempt to reduce Hanseatic influence on Russian trade.
 At the time, only 49 traders were at the Peterhof.
 The fur trade was redirected to Leipzig, taking out the Hansards; while the Hanseatic trade with Russia moved to Riga, Reval, and Pskov.
+The merchants explained to Lübeck that Pskov was not formally part of the Grand Principality of Moscow and therefore should not be subject to the trade blockade imposed on Moscow.
 When the Peterhof reopened in 1514, Novgorod was no longer a trade hub.
 In the same period, the burghers of Bergen tried to develop an independent intermediate trade with the northern population, against the Hansards' obstruction.
-The League's mere existence and its privileges and monopolies created economic and social tensions that often spilled onto rivalries between League members.
+The league's mere existence and its privileges and monopolies created economic and social tensions that often spilled onto rivalries between League members.